7.30. Timestep Class — MDAnalysis.coordinates.timestep

 numpy.ndarray of dtype float32. of shape (n_atoms, 3), holding the forces

-_forces only exists if has_forces is True
+_forces only exists if has_forces is True.

-New in version 0.11.0: Added as optional to Timestep
+Added in version 0.11.0: Added as optional to Timestep

 dtype